KedoKudo/mantid/docs/source/release/v5.1.0/diffraction.rst

 Bugfixes
 ^^^^^^^^
 - The fourier filter on Polaris.create_total_scattering_pdf no longer produces a jagged mark at the cut off point.
+- Dummy detectors from Polaris data no longer prevent unit conversion.

 Engineering Diffraction
 -----------------------